borntofrappe/borntofrappe/playground/Utils/Opengraph Images/README.md

 <meta property="og:image" content="{{image}}" />
 ```

+## script-static

-- use the `png` images created with this script for the landing page and the blog
+Create the `.png` images for the landing page and the blog page.
+These are static variants, provided to the website as a given.

+## script

-- create `png` images for every blog post when building the project, on the basis of the posts and their frontmatter
+Create `.png` images for a series of articles, based on the frontmatter of hypothetical blog posts and a template file.